Lumpia Recipe (Filipino Springrolls)

 Instructions

-In a large bowl, combine together all the ingredients for the filling.
-Take a teaspoon of the filling and microwave for about 20-30 seconds until fully cooked-through and give it a taste.
+*Pro Tip: Take a teaspoon of the filling and microwave for about 20-30 seconds until fully cooked-through and give it a taste.
 Adjust and season the filling to your preference, if desired.

-Deep fry the lumpia in batches for about 5-6 minutes, or until the filling is fully cooked-through and the outside is golden.
+To roll, follow the instructions below.
+Deep fry in batches for about 5-6 minutes, or until the filling is fully cooked-through and the outside is golden.
+Let cool on a wire rack.
+Serve warm.

 Lumpia Shanghai (Filipino spring rolls)